Josh BishopWeb Content Manager

 Outside the college

 Josh enjoys spending time at home with his wife and two sons.
-He loves good food and good books.
-He prefers to read fiction, and when he’s not reading, he’s writing.
-His interests includestorytelling and the Christian imagination, folk and fairy tales, Christian education, marriage and family, and theology.
+He loves good beer, good food and good books, and when he’s not reading, he’s writing.
+His interests include creativity and the Christian imagination, Christian cultural engagement, and popular theology.

-Josh’s work has been published in Story Warren, The Rabbit Room, ChristianityToday.com, The Gospel Coalition and elsewhere.
-Andrew Peterson once referred to one of Josh’s poems as “the best Gerard Manley Hopkins poem that Hopkins never wrote.”
+His work has been published at The North American Anglican, The Rabbit Room, Story Warren, ChristianityToday.com, The Gospel Coalition and elsewhere.
+Andrew Peterson once referred to one of Josh’s poems as “the best Gerard Manley Hopkins poem that Hopkins never wrote,” which is pretty much the greatest thing anyone has ever said about his writing.

 - The Book of the Dun Cow and The Book of Sorrows (first edition), by Walter Wangerin, Jr.